This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Often called “wheat protein,” “wheat meat” or “wheat gluten,” seitan (pronounced say-tahn) has a look and texture shockingly similar to meat when it’s cooked, and its alternative namesakes are quite fitting since it’s made from gluten, the main protein found in wheat.

-Seitan stands out as one of the only meat substitutes completely free of soy.
+Seitan stands out as one of the few meat substitutes completely free of soy.
 Like its soy counterparts, it’s also high in protein, incredibly versatile and easily able to take on other flavors.

-So should you start adding it into your diet or should you skip the seitan altogether?
-Here’s what you need to know about this source of protein so popular with those who follow a vegan diet or plant-based diet.
+So should you start adding it into your diet, or should you skip the seitan altogether?
+Here’s what you need to know about this source of protein that’s popular with those who follow a vegan diet or plant-based diet.

-Commercial production of this form of wheat gluten began in 1962 by the Marushima Shoyu Co., which created its seitan product for George Ohsawa, the founder of the macrobiotic diet and philosophy, and his students.
+Commercial production of this form of wheat gluten began in 1962 by the Marushima Shoyu Co., which created its seitan product for George Ohsawa, the founder of the macrobiotic diet and philosophy teacher, and his students.

 Seitan is created by washing wheat flour dough with water until all the starch granules have been removed, leaving only the sticky insoluble gluten as an elastic, taffy-like mass.
 This mass is then cut into pieces and cooked before being eaten.